-c.
-Requests to extend the TLAC exception to include other regulatory capital requirements the unique role of TLAC securities in the global banking system for GSIBs; while other regulatory capital requirements may also serve an important role in bank regulation, the Treasury Department and the IRS are cognizant that the BEAT applies as a general matter to interest paid to foreign related parties, and have thus limited this regulatory exception to only those specific securities that are issued as part of the integrated international financial regulation and supervision system.
+The Treasury Department and the IRS decline to expand the TLAC exception to cover interest payments on debt to foreign related parties that may satisfy regulatory capital requirements other than TLAC.
+The TLAC exception was adopted because of the unique role of TLAC securities in the global banking system for GSIBs; while other regulatory capital requirements may also serve an important role in bank regulation, the Treasury Department and the IRS are cognizant that the BEAT applies as a general matter to interest paid to foreign related parties, and have thus limited this regulatory exception to only those specific securities that are issued as part of the integrated international financial regulation and supervision system.